 In the aforementioned 5 tips, did you notice the absence of Pinyin and Zhuyin?

-While annotations support independent reading of unfamiliar Chinese characters, they can interfere with attention and memorization.
+While Zhuyin and Pinyin can support independent reading of unfamiliar Chinese characters, they can interfere with attention and memorization.

 Extra text can distract the reader from focusing on radical semantic-phonetic components and other contextual cues.